 Katia is an editor, writer and producer, and has been with Going Down Swinging since 2012.
 She has held various editorial roles, from founding Brisbane literary collective Stilts to editing Australia’s premier graphic design magazine desktop, and she contributes words to places like the Australian Design Review, SPOOK and The Lifted Brow.
 Katia is currently a digital producer at Tundra Interactive in Melbourne, where she leads a team of designers and developers to help brands like Nike and organisations like Swinburne better tell their stories.
 Katia also gives occasional lectures for the RMIT Design Hub and Billy Blue College of Design, and she teaches in the School of Culture and Communication at the University of Melbourne.

-Megan joined GDS in 2012 after studying literature and journalism in New Zealand, Scotland and the United States.
-As a freelance writer and journalist she has covered festivals, politics, travel, opinion and the arts for places such as The Saturday Paper, Al Jazeera, ArtsHub, Junkee Media (Junkee, AWOL, The Cusp), The Vocal, The Big Issue and The New Zealand Herald.
+Megan is a journalist and editor covering current events, politics, travel, lifestyle, opinion and the arts for publications such as The Saturday Paper, Al Jazeera, ArtsHub, Junkee Media (Junkee, AWOL, The Cusp), The Vocal, The Big Issue and The New Zealand Herald.
 She has performed creative work at Splinters, Newstead Short Story Tattoo and for The Suburban Review.

 Geoff arrived at GDS in 2010 after the long-serving Lisa Greenaway, from editorial roles at lit journals harvest and Voiceworks and at sports website The Roar.
 He has a spoken word background, including running performance night Wordplay for three years, managing its online audio archive and editing a Wordplay magazine.
 He’s a freelance writer and radio broadcaster for outlets including The Guardian, Wisden India and the ABC.